salrashid123/tls_ak/README.md

 This mode is designed for a single client to connect to a single server where the TLS session is created using a pre-shared key which is itself securely transferred from the client to the server after remote attestation.
 That PSK is used to launch a new TLS session which does not involve certificates.

 Unfortunately, go does not yet support PSK: [issue 6379](https://github.com/golang/go/issues/6379#issuecomment-2079691128)

+Just note that this variant does not *ensure* the TLS remote peer terminates on a TPM but just that the EK associated with the TPM did at some point decrypt the PSK.
+In other words, the PSK can get decrypted by the EK but then turn around and share that PSK with another system that does setup TLS.

 ![images/pks.png](images/psk.png)